become a housekeeper

 Free Teacher and Student Resources

-Teachers, the U.S. Environmental Protection Agency (or EPA) offers a free Teacher’s Classroom Checklist (link opens in a new tab).
-You can print this to ensure your classroom is ready for students.
-The EPA also has free Lesson Plans, Teacher Guides and Online Environmental Resources for Educators (link opens in a new tab) if you want to check that out.
+Teachers, the U.S. Environmental Protection Agency (or EPA) offers a free Teacher’s Classroom Checklist.
+Additionally, you can print this to ensure your classroom is ready for students.
+The EPA also has free Lesson Plans, Teacher Guides and Online Environmental Resources for Educators.

 Housekeeper Career Video Transcript